-For each SP, the cognitive activities presented in CG-Cognition (SP) and the Stroop were administered.
+For each SP, the cognitive activities presented in CG-Cognition (SP) were administered.
 Each of these activities is designed to measure the SP's memory and cognitive functioning.
-There were six sets of cognitive activities:
+There were five sets of cognitive activities:

 - SP's rating of his or her own memory;

 - Today's date;

 - A set of 10 words to recall;

-- A clock drawing activity;
+- A clock drawing activity; and

-- Naming the president and vice president of the United States; and
+- Naming the president and vice president of the United States.

-- The Stroop.